paper6317authors/paper6317/README.md

 ![](figs/results_pushing_obstacle.png)

 ## Preliminary Results
-L2E performs significantly better than the pure learning HER baselines, as well as the pure planning baseline ("Plan", in blue).
+L2E performs significantly better than the pure learning HER baselines, the pure planning baseline ("Plan"), and the “Planned Subgoals + RL” baseline.
-Currently, the runs are not fully finished, but initial results indicate that the performance of L2E is already comparable to the performance of the "Plan + IM" baseline.
+Currently, the runs are not fully finished, but initial results indicate that the performance of L2E exceeds the performance of the "Plan + IM" baseline as well.
 The "Plan + IM" baseline executes the plan using an inverse model learned from data.

 In comparison with the pushing experiment in the original version of the paper, L2E learns slower.